This file

 “I can't think of a nicer thing to have

-WIAA State Boys' Basketball Tournament this week which coincides with the
+Boys' Basketball Tournament this week which coincides with the announcement of

-school board will act on Grabow's request to take early retirement at age 62 at
+act on Grabow's request to take early retirement at

 t More in on Harris Grabow t